XH-B/WAP/README.md

 I should notice I just run train_wap_lr.py and got 51.78% and did not run train_wap.py by myself.

+I found the Parameter setting: patence, lr_decrease, halfFlag is important for the results.

 'faster 10 '
 |       | wap   | ours |